Why We Don’t Offer American Mahjong (and What We Do Instead)

 Learning curve overload.
 Each mahjong variant is its own rabbit hole.
 American and Asian styles don't really overlap, and supporting every version well just isn't realistic for a small studio.
 We'd rather do a few things really well.

-What We Do Offer Instead
+What We Teach Instead

 Isn't One Style Better Than the Others?